HerbertKoelman/cpp-logger/README.md

 ### How to use it

 #### Create your own logger sink

-The library is devided into two parts:
-1. One that is ment for the library users, people that just want log things.
-2. Another that is in charge of dump messages somewhere.

-The first part is adressed through the `logger::logger`interface and the factory methods.
-The second is addressed by extending the abstract class `logger::sink`.

 Let's say you need to write messages using QNX's system logger facility.
 On QNX, logging is done by calling the [`slogf(...)`](http://www.qnx.com/developers/docs/6.3.0SP3/neutrino/lib_ref/s/slogf.html) function.
 This function is expecting the following parameters: